Spanish Beginners (PLS1130)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-The module is intended for students who have little or no previous knowledge of Spanish and offers an introduction to Spanish language and culture.
+The module is intended for those who have little or no previous knowledge of Spanish and offers an introduction to Spanish language and culture.
 This module is broadly equivalent to A1 / A2 Basic User level of the Common European Framework and aims to:

-- Provide students with a solid foundation of the basic grammatical structures of the target language thus enabling them to communicate effectively across the four key language skills (listening, speaking, reading and writing) at an elementary level on a variety of general topics
+- Provide you with a solid foundation of the basic grammatical structures of the target language thus enabling them to communicate effectively across the four key language skills (listening, speaking, reading and writing) at an elementary level on a variety of general topics

-- Provide an introduction to the customs, culture and society of the regions/countries in which the language is spoken and to develop student awareness of the general social and cultural background of the language
+- Provide an introduction to the customs, culture and society of the regions/countries in which the language is spoken and to develop your awareness of the general social and cultural background of the language

 ILO: Module-specific skills